 As we grow, bacteria enter to the mouth and set up a permanent residence inside it, so it is very important to have a proper oral hygiene and take care of teeth to avoid important damages to the dental enamel and other deeper structures.

 Likewise, every time we eat, teeth get covered by a very strong acid that has the main objective of helping to digest the food, but if it is not removed on time from the dental surface by brushing and flossing, it can damage a tiny amount of the teeth structure every day until producing a big hole or other important damages to many teeth's structures.

-These cavities in the teeth are commonly called tooth decay, cavities and dental caries, and most experts recommend treating them as soon as possible to avoid more severe complications.
+These cavities in the teeth are commonly called tooth decay, cavities and dental caries, and most experts recommend treating them as soon as possible to avoid more severe complications (please follow the link to read on Dentist Consultation).
 This type of dental problem is so common and severe that experts have developed a treatment that consists in removing all the bacteria in the dental cavity to later fill the dental hole with a hard and tooth-like material commonly known as the dental filling.

-A tooth filling is defined by the Colgate and WebMD experts as the best way to restore the tooth's damage and recover its normal function and shape by filling dental cavities, repairing cracked or broken teeth and even recovering the teeth surfaces that have been damaged and worn down from misuse.
+A tooth filling is defined by the experts as the best way to restore the tooth's damage and recover its normal function and shape by filling dental cavities, repairing cracked or broken teeth and even recovering the teeth surfaces that have been damaged and worn down from misuse.